16 Kitchen Cabinet Alternatives to Expand Your Storage

 In this article, you can find some modern alternatives to kitchen cabinets and some inexpensive kitchen storage options.

-Hutches usually have cabinet/drawer storage in the lower half, with shelving or see-through cabinets on top.
+Hutches usually have cabinet and types of drawer storage in the lower half, with shelving or see-through cabinets on top.
 While they are usually used as study/work desks or to display and store crockery, they can also be an excellent addition to your kitchen.

 If you have any hutches lying around or find a lovely antique one, and have enough space in your kitchen for it, you can use it as an alternative to kitchen cabinets.